 Brick Deli is a short walk around the corner from Josie’s.
 It is open for lunch on Monday and Tuesday, for lunch and dinner Wednesday through Saturday, and is closed on Sunday.
 Word has it that if you do not enjoy loud music, plan your visit before 7 p.m.
 Live music is a big part of Brick Deli’s appeal for those who are looking for nightlife.
 Sandwiches, salads, and soups make up the bulk of the menu, and potato salad and banana pudding get rave reviews.

 The building that houses Brick Deli is over a hundred years old.
-It has been an office building and a furniture store before becoming a restaurant, but before that it was also a speakeasy and a bordello.
+It was an office building and a furniture store before becoming a restaurant, but before that, it was also a speakeasy and a bordello.
 The upstairs is reported to be haunted, so the owners allow it to be the site of the annual Nightmare on Moulton Street haunted house.

 6. Let’s Do Lunch

 Let’s Do Lunch is, as the name implies, only a lunch place, open Monday through Friday from 10 a.m. to 3 p.m.
-Many businesses and customers take advantage of their carryout and catering offerings in addition to enjoying a casual lunch at the indoor or outdoor tables.
+Many businesses and customers take advantage of their order online feature for takeout and catering offerings in addition to enjoying a casual lunch at the indoor or outdoor tables.